AutoRail-AI/autorail-landing-page/ai-docs/content/landing-page-content.md

   "mainEntity": [
     {
       "@type": "Question",
-      "name": "What is AutoRail?",
-      "acceptedAnswer": {
+      "name": "What types of apps does AutoRail support?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "AutoRail is an infrastructure platform that automatically provisions backend primitives for AI agents and agentic systems.
-It handles stateful memory, workflow orchestration, production guardrails, and observability—so you can go from prototype to production without infrastructure wrestling."
+        "text": "AutoRail works with any vibe-coded application—AI agents, SaaS dashboards, e-commerce platforms, internal tools, and more.
+If you can generate it with Bolt.new, Lovable, Replit, or write it yourself, AutoRail can provision the backend infrastructure it needs to run reliably in production."
       }
     },
     {